MichaelCurrin/dev-resources/resources/javascript/packages/primevue/index.md

 ### Themes

-Try out themes live on the PrimeVue website.

 See the [Theming](https://www.primefaces.org/primevue/showcase/#/theming) guide.

+You can try out themes live on the PrimeVue website using a setting.

 For CSS files for theme names, see [themes](https://unpkg.com/browse/primevue/resources/themes/) directory on a CDN.